eugabrielsilva/butterdocs/docs/v0.1-alpha/getting-started/configuration.md

 # Configuration
-Your documentation configuration can be found at `index.php` file.
+Your documentation configuration can be found at the root `config.php` file.

 The options within this file are: